Python SDK

 print(f"Network problem: {e}")

-Crawl a website, sitemap-only crawl, or map URLscreate_scraper with agent="map", or rerun_scraper with map-oriented options — see Map Agent
+Crawl a website or map URLscreate_scraper with agent="map" or rerun_scraper with map options

 Batch scrapebulk_rerun_ai_scraper or bulk_rerun_manual_scraper